saikrishnatbijil/questdb.io/blog/2021-10-01-hacktoberfest-questdb.md

   Hacktoberfest 2021 is starting!
 We are super excited to meet with other open source contributors and maintainers.
 To celebrate this, we put together some hints for you to get started.
-keywords:
-  - database
-  - opensource
-  - timeseries
-  - hacktoberfest
-  - java
 image: /img/blog/2021-10-01/banner-hacktoberfest.webp
-tags: [community, hacktoberfest, github, swag, opensource, digitalocean]
+tags: [community, hacktoberfest, github, open source, digitalocean]
 ---

 Hacktoberfest 2021 is starting today!
 For the first time, QuestDB is